 Professor in Developmental Biology.

-The interest of my research group concerns the development of the nervous system, with focus on the brain and sensory systems.
+The interest of my research group concerns the development and function of the nervous system, with focus on the brain and sensory systems.

 Our main research focus is to understand molecular mechanisms that regulate the development and function of the nervous system, with focus on the brain and sensory systems.